natgo/wt-wiki-scraper/wikitext-transpiled/ground/KV-1E.md

 * Sides are well protected
 * Acceleration is good on flat terrain
 * Crew of five allows for higher survivability
-* Gun does a lot of damage upon penetration
+* Gun does a lot of post penetration damage

 '''Cons:'''